Broadcast Television Station Reminder: FCC Form 398 Children's Programming Quarterly Reports Due April 10

 Stations are reminded that they must identify the programs that are subject to the rule and any overages that have occurred.
 In addition, it is noted that while children's programming can be aimed at serving the educational and information needs of children up to 16 years of age, the commercial limits apply only to programs originally produced and broadcast primarily for an audience of children aged 12 and under.

 Given they do not air commercials, noncommercial stations are not subject to the commercial limitation rules, and thus do not have to maintain commercial limits documentation in their public inspection files.
 Similarly, noncommercial stations are exempt from the requirement to prepare and file Form 398 reports with the FCC.
-However, noncommercial stations must still air programming responsive to the educational and informational needs of children, and must maintain evidence of their compliance with this programming requirement.
-This would be all the more important should the station face a challenge at renewal time.
+However, noncommercial stations must still air programming responsive to the educational and informational needs of children, and must maintain evidence of their compliance with this programming requirement should the station face a challenge at renewal time.

 For more information about the FCC's children's television programming rules, or for assistance in preparing and filing your Form 398, please contact any of the lawyers in the Davis Wright Tremaine LLP Broadcast Group.